nesi/snakemake_workshop/docs/index.md

 - How to create a workflow to organize your computations, and
 - How an HPC scheduler (such as Slurm) fits into your workflow

-!!! user-group- "Who should attend"
+!!! three-users "Who should attend"

     This Workshop is intended for anyone who has several steps in their data analysis workflow.
 It is a hands-on workshop, meaning you will be coding along with Leah and the NeSI team.